Breast Implants: What Are the Risks?

 If you develop BIA-ALCL, it may appear years after your breast implant surgery as a lump, pain, swelling, or fluid collected near the implant.
 Or it may alter the symmetry of your breasts years after your implant surgery.
 If you notice any such changes in either or both of your breasts, seek a professional evaluation.

-Other risks tied to breast implants
+Other risks of breast augmentation

 “I tell patients and those considering breast implants that these are not lifetime devices,” says Dr. Kassira.